D-Brox/holy-notes/README.md

 Notebook Commands:

-- .notebook read [N]: Shows Note given it's number.
+- [prefix]notebook read [N]: Shows Note given it's number.
 You can use 'last' instead of a number to get the last note
-- .notebook open [N]: Opens the Nth Page of Notebook, with 10 notes/page.
+- [prefix]notebook open [N]: Opens the Nth Page of Notebook, with 10 notes/page.
 You can use 'last' instead of a number to get the last page
-- .notebook write [link]: Writes Note given it's message link',
+- [prefix]notebook write [link]: Writes Note given it's message link',
-- .notebook erase [N] please: Erases Note from your Notebook given it's number.
-As a safe measure, use 'please' after the number to erase it.
+- [prefix]notebook erase [N]: Erases Note from your Notebook given it's number.

 ### Some quick notes: